-The male penguins usually accept the hearts and bring them back to their female counterparts to line their nests in an adorable display of penguin love!
+The male penguins usually accept the hearts and bring them back to their female counterparts to line their nests, which is just utterly cute if you ask us.
 The valentines all bear charming messages handwritten by high school interns from the Academy’s Careers in Science program.

 The Academy’s colony of African penguins is part of a Species Survival Program, which works to cultivate a healthy and genetically diverse animal population to ensure long-term species survival.
 Academy scientists plan enrichment activities like these “penguin valentines” to encourage breeding behavior and bonding between the animals.